huggingface/optimum-graphcore/README.md

 `pip install git+https://github.com/huggingface/optimum-graphcore.git`

+## Running the examples

+There are a number of examples provided in the `examples` directory.
+Each of these has examples contains a README with command lines for running them on IPUs with Optimum.

-To run the examples in the `examples` directory you are required to install from source.
-When running these examples, don't forget to also install requirements for every example:
+**To run the examples you are required to install `optimum-graphcore` from source.** Don't forget to also install requirements for every example:

 `cd <example-folder>
 pip install -r requirements.txt`